Lukas Erne has supervised or currently supervises PhD theses on a variety of subjects:

 'Satanic Epistemologies from Marlowe to Milton' (Mark Darcy, in progress)

-'The Canonization of Early Modern English Poets: Spenser, Shakespeare, Donne, Herbert, and Milton' (Aleida Auld-Demartin, in progress)
+'Reconfiguring Early Modern English Poetry in the Editorial Tradition: Shakespeare, Donne, Herbert, and Milton' (Aleida Auld, in progress)

 He is willing to assess proposals from prospective PhD students working on early modern English literature.
 For further information, click here.